What is the Edit Posts Permission in WordPress?

 Any user with the “Edit Posts” permission also has access to the “Add New” button.
 This means that they can write new posts, although they can only send them to the “Pending Review” status.

 Now we finally get to reason behind the “Edit Posts” name.
 Yes, a user with this permission can edit their own posts.
-However, remember that they have no ability to edit anyone else’s comments.
+However, remember that they have no ability to edit anyone else’s posts.

-In the Comments area, a user with the Edit Posts permission can view but can not edit any comments.
+Also, in the Comments area, a user with the Edit Posts permission can view but can not edit any comments.

 Editing Media with the Edit Posts Permission